greglueck/nydays-geolocation/README.md

 # nydays-geolocation

-This project contains a set of utilities that correlate geolocation data from Google "location history" to US states.
+This project contains a set of utilities that correlate geolocation data from Google's Timeline to US states.
 The intent is to use the geolocation data to help identify days spent in NY state for tax purposes, but much of the logic in the utilities could be used to identify days spent in any US state.

-The utilities assume you have enabled Google "location history" on a mobile device and have downloaded the data in JSON format via Google takeout.
+The utilities assume you have enabled Google Timeline on a mobile device and have exported the Timeline data to a JSON file.
 We refer to this downloaded file as the "raw JSON file".
 Once you have this raw JSON file, you can use the following utilities.

 ## Utility Scripts